 - CPS-720, Compliance with Antitrust Laws defines specific practices prohibited by the Antitrust Laws and provides guidelines for understanding the primary areas of antitrust concern.
 The policy also specifies the ramifications of violation for the employee and Lockheed Martin.

-- CRX-010 Domestic Business Development Consultants and CRX-011 International Consultants describe the Corporation’s process for conducting due diligence on domestic and international consultants, respectively, at the time of the consultants’ initial appointment or contract renewal.
+- CRX-010 Domestic Business Development Consultants and CRX-011 International Business Development Consultants describe the Corporation’s process for conducting due diligence on domestic and international consultants, respectively, at the time of the consultants’ initial appointment or contract renewal.
 The policies limit consultant agreements to a maximum term of two years, with due diligence refreshed at such intervals.
 The policies also require that consultants receive, acknowledge, are trained on and comply with the Corporation’s Code of Ethics and Business Conduct.
-CRX-011 International Consultants applies to offset partners and brokers as well as consultants.
+CRX-011 International Business Development Consultants applies to offset partners and brokers as well as consultants.

 - CRX-014 Individual Conflict of Interest, which applies to all Lockheed Martin employees and consultants, outlines activities that may constitute a conflict of interest, situations requiring disclosure, and the formal process for declaring a potential conflict of interest.

 - CRX-025, Teaming Agreements outlines implementation plans governing the identification of teammates and the negotiation, execution, performance, and termination of teaming agreements.
 Each agreement specifically requires performance of an antitrust analysis by Legal Counsel and compliance with the due diligence obligations.